Wrongful Death Lawyers

 Wrongful Death Law

 If a fatality occurs because of the carelessness of another, the law provides you legal recourse to seek compensation for the life that was tragically taken.
 For example, if a driver of a car is texting and driving and fatally injures another person, a claim for wrongful death can be brought.
 Every state in the United States has its own wrongful death statute.
 Our team of personal injury lawyers fight for the rights of those that suffer wrongful death in Ohio, Florida, Georgia and Michigan.
-The wrongful death statutes for these States are as follows:

 Who Can Bring a Wrongful Death Suit?